Dr Joe Deville

 PhD Supervision Interests

-I am looking to supervise students interested in engaging critically with some of the following empirical areas: household economies, everyday indebtedness, credit scoring/data proliferation/informational mobilities, disaster/disaster preparedness, infrastructures of scholarly communication.
+I am looking to supervise students interested in engaging critically with some of the following empirical areas: household economies, everyday indebtedness, AI/data proliferation/informational mobilities, disaster/disaster preparedness, infrastructures of scholarly communication.
 Theoretically and methodologically I draw influences from fields including science and technology studies, affect theory, economic sociology, and sociologies of the digital.

 Selected Publications